Keyboard shortcuts

 To view/edit the keybindings and other options, press Tab (edit config command) while the overlay is showing, OR choose Edit config... from the Mouseless menu in the status bar (Mac) / system tray (Windows) / window header bar (Linux).

-• To show the overlay, tap the CommandLeft (AltLeft on Windows) key (show overlay command)
+• To show the overlay, tap the CommandLeft (ShiftLeft on Windows and Linux) key (show overlay command)

 • Note: this is a tap command by default, so you must press and release the key relatively quickly for it to register (< 0.2 seconds by default, see Tap vs keydown for more info)

-• To hide the overlay, without executing a mouse action, press the Escape key (hide overlay command)
+• To hide the overlay press the Escape key (hide overlay command)

 • To click: